borjapetit/fortran_toolkit/index.md

 - Linear algebra
 - Optimization

-All functions/subroutines assume double precision for real variables.
+All functions and subroutines assume double precision for real variables.

 Efficiency of the algorithms is not guaranteed, and the code is distributed under the MIT license.